Orlando Arcia Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (75 total, one per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs given up (77 total, 1.1 per game).

-- Suarez (1-2 with a 3.82 ERA and 35 strikeouts in 37 2/3 innings pitched) makes the start for the Phillies, his eighth of the season.

-- In his most recent outing on Thursday against the Arizona Diamondbacks, the left-hander tossed seven scoreless innings while surrendering four hits.
+- His last time out came on Thursday against the Arizona Diamondbacks, when the righty went 6 2/3 innings, surrendering four earned runs while allowing six hits.

-- The 27-year-old has amassed a 3.82 ERA and 8.4 strikeouts per nine innings in seven games this season, while allowing a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.